 Trams carry passengers towards Sutherland (one kilometre) and to The Royal National Park along the former railway line (two kilometres).
 From the latter terminus, walks can be taken to Bungoona Lookout (one kilometre), to Audley (two kilometres) and elsewhere in R.N.P.

 Check the website for further details.

 The Museum houses an extensive collection of Sydney trams from 1896 to 1952, including the unique prison tram, plus trams from Brisbane, Melbourne, Ballarat, Adelaide, San Francisco, Nagasaki, Berlin, Munich and Milan, enabling comparisons between the different tramcar designs.

-The Museum also houses Sydney's last remaining double-deck trolley-bus.
-Included is Sydney tram 29, restored to original condition as it would have appeared in George Street from 1899.
+The museum also houses Sydney's last remaining double-deck trolley bus.
+Includes Sydney tram 29, restored to original condition, as would have appeared in George Street from 1899.

-A small bookshop and kiosk sell a range of books, postcards, souvenirs and light refreshments.
-Picnic facilities including electric barbecues are also available.
+The small bookshop sells a range of books, postcards, and souvenirs; the kiosk sells light refreshments.

 Pricing & Conditions

 (Day Ticket - Museum entry and includes tram-rides.